Medically Supervised Drug and Alcohol Detox

 We can’t promise a pain or struggle-free drug and alcohol detox, but medical treatments and a tapered approach let you avoid some of the most serious withdrawal symptoms.
 At Lumiere Healing Centers, we manage pain and other symptoms from withdrawals in a medically safe manner so you don’t have to worry as much about the effects of stopping drug or alcohol use.

-Medical detox is a first step in some rehab treatments
+Medical detox is the first step in some rehab treatments

 In some cases, that means leaving inpatient treatment following their drug and alcohol detox.
 All patients discharged from our medical drug and alcohol detox program are medically cleared to return to daily life, including work or school.